airblade/quo_vadis/README.md

 You can create and update your models as before.
 When you want to set a password for the first time, just include `:password` and, optionally, `:password_confirmation` in the attributes to `#create` or `#update`.

-If you want to change an existing password, use the Change Password feature (see below).
+If you want to change an existing password, use the [Change Password](#change-password) feature.
 If you update a model (that already has a password) with a `:password` attribute, it will raise a `QuoVadis::PasswordExistsError`.

 The minimum password length is configured by `QuoVadis.password_minimum_length` (12 by default).